scorpp/db-vk/README.md

 Features
 --------
+  * Retrieve 'My Music' contents
+  * Search VK.com for music
+  * Removes duplicates in search results
+  * Narrows search to specific phrase (in contrast to default behaviour which matches any single word from search query)
+  * Allow searching in artist name or track title only
+  * Copy track(s) URL to clipboard (for later download or whatever)

-It can search music across VK.com or display 'My Music'.
-Track is added to current playlist by double click or with popup menu.
+Track(s) can be added to current playlist by double click or with popup menu.
 That's it for now.

 Installation